 My journey of mathematics started in 2014.
 Like any young and curious little girl, I received a present, an AP Calculus textbook, from a dear teacher.
 Its obscure content on the notion of limit made my learning unsatisfactory.
-I’m unable to accept the notion of “arbitrary closeness".
+I was unable to accept the notion of “arbitrary closeness".
 Then I tried to use my language to fill the emptiness of it.
-First I was convinced that I have to find a way to achieve “infinitesimal".
-For that I defined a special kind of “list" of numbers, progressing becoming less than any number “nominable".
-And any function whose values form a difference between a number l and elements of such a list with another such list plus an x0 as parameters would be considered to have a “limit" l at point x0.
-This was found out later by a math teacher to be “surprisingly similar to the definition of limit given by Cauchy in his Cours d’Analyse."
+First I was convinced that I had to find a way to achieve “infinitesimal".
+For that I defined a special kind of “list" of numbers, progressing becoming less than any number “nominable"(表达不清晰) and any function whose values formed a difference between a number l and elements of such a list with another such list plus an x0 as parameters would be considered to have a “limit" l at point x0.(表达不清晰) This was found later by a math teacher to be “surprisingly similar to the definition of limit given by Cauchy in his Cours d’Analyse".
+For that point forward, I embarked on the wonderful journey of exploration in mathematics and have never stopped.

 Recently I’m also into the theories of pre-tertiary mathematical education.
 I believe that the idea of general education of modern mathematical notions is crucial in current and future secondary mathematical education.
 To verify that, I conducted a social experiment.
-I gathered a group of A-Level students who are applying for math-related majors, then, several other teachers and I started to teach an alternative curriculum, in which modern notions are incorporated with the classical content.
-For example, when we were teaching the properties of the real line, the notion of topological space and ordered field were introduced; when we were teaching the exponential and logarithm functions, the properties of general sequence and series of functions were given.
-Theorems that requires higher knowledge to deduce or are too technical to be presented at the pre-tertiary phase, such as the equivalent definitions of the real number, was admitted without proof.
-This experiment is still on-going and the assessment of the result will be drawn from the comparison of our students against others trained in the traditional way, in the aspect like acceptance, MAT score, interview feedback, and GPA performance.
+I gathered a group of A-Level students who are applying for math majors and teachers; and I taught an alternative curriculum, in which modern notions were incorporated with the traditional content.
+For example, when I taught the properties of the real line, the notion of topological space and ordered field were introduced; when I taught the exponential and logarithm functions, the properties of general sequence and series of functions were given.
+Theorems that require higher knowledge to deduce or are too technical to be presented at the pre-tertiary phase, such as the equivalent definitions of the real number, were admitted without proof.
+This experiment is still on-going and the assessment of the result will be drawn from the comparison of our students against others trained in the traditional way based on acceptance, MAT score, interview feedback, and GPA.
 After careful reading of related researches and historic literature, I found out that my approach is surprisingly similar to that of Bourbaki, and I did learn from the failure thereof and refined my current approach.
-I would say this experiment enhanced my understanding of the relation between education and society, provoked my interests in mathematics and teaching further, and gave me new insights of the subject I love, and I would say that this experiment and research will continue.
+This experiment enhanced my understanding of the relation between education and society and gave me new insights of the subject I love.

-Besides studying and researching on my own, I also love sharing knowledge.
+Besides studying and researching independently, I also love sharing.
 In 2017, I organized a mathematical history seminar on the general use of analytic methods in the history of mathematics.
-My lecture topic is calculus of variation, with application to the brachistochrone problem and the isoperimetric problem, among others, which includes topics like the fundamental theorem of algebra, the Jordan curve theorem, the Sard’s theorem, the Brouwer’s fixed point theorem, etc. As an organizer, I talked to my high school’s coordinator for booking the classroom for the seminar, designed and opened up webpage for paper submission and audience registration, prepared the projector and computer, set up the posters and made address to the students about the seminar on our school’s assembly; also as a lecturer, I prepared the lecture note and the slides, all exquisitely typeset with LaTeX, overcame my social anxiety and voice dysphoria, and on the seminar day answered every question with detailed argument and patience.
+My lecture topic is calculus of variation, with application to the brachistochrone problem and the isoperimetric problem, the fundamental theorem of algebra, the Jordan curve theorem, the Sard’s theorem, the Brouwer’s fixed point theorem, etc. As an organizer, I talked to my high school’s coordinator for booking the classroom for the seminar, designed and opened up webpage for paper submission and audience registration, prepared the projector and computer, set up the posters and addressed the students about the seminar on our school’s assembly.